Sign in →

 Specimen Required

 Patient Preparation: Suggest discontinuing natalizumab at least 4 weeks prior to testing for eculizumab quantitation in serum.
-Patient should consult the healthcare provider who prescribed this drug to determine if discontinuation is an option.
+Patient should consult the healthcare professional who prescribed this drug to determine if discontinuation is an option.
 If not, ok to proceed with testing while taking natalizumab.

 Collection Container/Tube: